“We want to give our students the best educational experience on the planet.” —Ian A. Waitz

 - Live our mission and values

-- Learning is central: Teaching and Learning Lab will play a central role in the new OVC.
-Their evidence-based approach in terms of using the latest literature in the field on teaching and student learning and tying that to assessing and evaluating outcomes is the way that we will pursue our priorities.
+- Learning is central: The Teaching and Learning Lab plays a central role in OVC.
+Their evidence-based approach, in terms of using the latest literature in the field on teaching and student learning and tying that to assessing and evaluating outcomes, is the way we pursue our priorities.

 - Cross-functional teams are core: Dashed lines can more effective, flexible, and empowering than reorganizing boxes.
-We also want to provide a diversity of perspectives wherever possible from staff as part of these teams.
-We also hope that creating more cross-functional teams will enhance professional development for our staff.
-These cross-functional teams will not only include participants from the OVC, but from across MIT.
+We also strive to provide a diversity of perspectives wherever possible from staff as part of these teams.
+In addition, creating more cross-functional teams enhances professional development for our staff.
+These cross-functional teams include participants from not only the OVC, but from across MIT, as well.

-- Building on our strengths is critical: In the past eight months, the Vice Chancellor has observed that the OVC staff is executing many core programs and services with excellence.
+- Building on our strengths is critical: During the reorganiztion, the vice chancellor observed that the OVC staff is executing many core programs and services with excellence.
 We don’t want to disrupt what is going well in terms of delivering important services to our students.
-We do expect that some people’s roles may change—in most instances, we hope, in ways that are energizing.
+We do expect that some people’s roles may change over time—in most instances, we hope, in ways that are energizing.
 There will be opportunities for staff to work together in different ways, which we hope they’ll find engaging.

-- Balancing priorities, remaining focused is crucial: Given the ambitious charge, set of priorities, and the reality that OVC will remain relatively the same size in terms of resources, success will rely upon finding the right balance and as, above leveraging.
+- Balancing priorities, remaining focused is crucial: Given the ambitious charge, set of priorities, and the reality that OVC will remain relatively the same size in terms of resources, success will rely upon finding the right balance and leveraging what we already do well.
 Practically, this means focusing on crucial day-to-day activities (and optimizing where possible); combining / working together where we can; and in some cases, spinning non-core, less impactful elements down (and by that we mean, not people, but activities).